 Grand Rapids is a relatively large city located in the state of Michigan.
 With a population of 195,097 people and 61 constituent neighborhoods, Grand Rapids is the second largest community in Michigan.
-Grand Rapids has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Grand Rapids has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Grand Rapids is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grand Rapids is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grand Rapids is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Grand Rapids who work in office and administrative support (12.67%), sales jobs (9.57%), and food service (8.09%).

-The overall education level of Grand Rapids citizens is substantially higher than the typical US community, as 31.63% of adults in Grand Rapids have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Grand Rapids citizens is substantially higher than the typical US community, as 31.63% of adults in Grand Rapids have at least a bachelor's degree.

 The per capita income in Grand Rapids in 2010 was $21,027, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,108 for a family of four.
 However, Grand Rapids contains both very wealthy and poor people as well.